 Dietary Sources of Protein

-For as long as it is accepted that meat is "high protein", it is accepted that plants, too, are high in protein - as the proteins eaten by the animal had to have come from plant food sources.
+For as long as promotions that meat is "high protein", it is accepted that plants, too, are high in protein.

 The elephant, vegan.
 The beef cow, vegan.